mehulagg/gitlab/doc/administration/reference_architectures/10k_users.md

 | [Terraform state files](../terraform_state.md#using-object-storage) | Yes |

 Using separate buckets for each data type is the recommended approach for GitLab.
-This is recommended to ensure there's no collisions across the various types of data GitLab stores.
+This is recommended to ensure there are no collisions across the various types of data GitLab stores.

 <div align="right">